Nirmalya147/Phase-VII/hardware_module/hardware_kinect/README.md

 ## Running Kinect with *Alpha*

-Run the following command to visualize the kinect data using rviz:
+Run the following command to visualize the Kinect data using rviz:
 ```
 roslaunch hardware_kinect kinect360_rviz.launch
 ```